WeiShaoD/neuroimage-menu/docs/source/index.rst

 .. image:: brainbook1.png

-This is documentation to give some instructions about how to run the volumeic, surface and fMRI analysis with different software.
-As every restaurant will provide a menu for reference, I hope this e-book can help you in the beginning of MRIs analysis
+This is documentation to give some basic instructions about how to run the volumetric, surface and fMRI analysis with different software packages.
+As every restaurant will provide a menu for reference, I hope this e-book can help you in the beginning of running image analysis

-We have 3 appetizers Linux system, OpenNeuro and GitHub
+We have 3 appetizers; Linux system, OpenNeuro and GitHub

-4 main courses, FreeSurfer, FSL, AFNI, and SPM
+4 main courses; FreeSurfer, FSL, AFNI, and SPM

-1 dessert, running analysis on SuperComputer
+1 dessert; running analysis on SuperComputer

 Meau
 ^^^^